shajra/shajra-provisioning/doc/nix-introduction.md

 The repeatability and precision of Nix form the basis of how substituters are trusted as caching services across the world.
 It also allows us to trust remote builds more easily without worrying about deviations in environment configuration.

-Nix has a central substituter at <https://cache.nixos.org>, but there are third-party ones as well, like [Garnix](https://garnix.io) and [Cachix](https://cachix.org/).
+Nix has a central substituter at <https://cache.nixos.org>, but there are third-party ones as well, like [Cachix](https://cachix.org/).
 Before building a package, the hash for the package is calculated.
 If any configured substituter has a build for the hash, it's pulled down as a substitute.
 A certificate-based protocol is used to establish the trust of substituters.
 Between this protocol and the algorithm for calculating hashes in Nix, you can have confidence that a package pulled from a substituter will be equivalent to what you would have built locally.

 Finally, all packages are stored in `/nix/store` by their hash.
 This simple scheme allows us to install multiple versions of the same package without conflicts.
 References to dependencies all point back to the desired version in `/nix/store` they need.
 Though Nix has not eliminated the risk of concurrently running different versions of the same program, at least the flexibility to do so is in the user's hands.